shobrook/openlimit/README.md

 Efficient rate limiter for the OpenAI API.
 Implements the [leaky bucket pattern](https://en.wikipedia.org/wiki/Leaky_bucket) to manage both request and token-based rate limits.
 Features:

 - Manage rate limits with one line of code
-- Supports synchronous and asynchronous requests
+- Handle synchronous and asynchronous requests
-- Supports a Redis backend, which can be used to track limits across multiple threads or processes
+- Plug in a Redis backend, which can be used to track limits across multiple threads or processes

 ## Installation